 Capacity Allocation for the purposes of the UNC

-The Pipeline Operator will calculate and communicate to the Large Transporter the LDZ Capacity for each Pipeline User, so that (pursuant to the UNC) the Large Transporter will allocate to relevant CSEP Users LDZ Capacity at the CSEP on any Day in the amount referred to in Clause 3.2.
+The Pipeline Operator will communicate to the Large Transporter the Capacity for each Pipeline User, so that (pursuant to the UNC) the Large Transporter will allocate to relevant CSEP Users LDZ Capacity at the CSEP on any Day in the amount referred to in Clause 3.2.

 The amount referred to in Clause 3.1 is the sum for each Pipeline User of:

-for each EUC, the amounts determined as "SPC" in accordance with Section H4 of the UNC for all Registered NDM Supply Meter Points belonging to that End User Category on the basis that the value of the Aggregate EUC CSAQ (adjusted to exclude Pipeline Shrinkage) is substituted for the value of AQ in the formula in Section H4.1 of the UNC; and
+for each Registered NDM Supply Meter Point, the amounts determined as "SPC" in accordance with Section H4 of the UNC (adjusted to exclude Pipeline Shrinkage); and

 the sum for all Registered DM Supply Points of the Registered DM Capacity for each such DM Supply Point.